 While we have talked about how estimating works in software development, it is a widely used practice in other industries as well.
 Let’s take construction as an example.

 Construction requires large amounts of planning so cost evaluation is crucial.
 This evaluation has two categories.
 The first one covers the construction process itself, equipment, labor, and materials.
 The second includes maintenance, utilities, land rent, and other recurring payments.
 It also has to be flexible.
 There are contingencies that have to be accounted for, such as environmental changes, labor cost fluctuations, and much more.

 The industries may be different, but the core process is quite similar.
-Nobody wants overruns, and everybody actively tries to eliminate them through accurate planning.
+Nobody wants overruns, and everybody actively tries to eliminate them through accurate planning and project cost estimation.